kodecocodes/swift-style-guide/README.markdown

 would point to Tasks.storyboard.

-Once you've set this value you must simply call `instantiateFromMainStoryboard()` on the ViewController and the you will be returned an instance of that ViewController.
+Once you've set this value you must simply call `instantiateFromMainStoryboard()` on the ViewController and then you will be returned an instance of that ViewController.

 eg. `ProjectCollectionViewController.instantiateFromMainStoryboard()`